 PROC SQL in the context of variable reordering only REQUIRES a reordered list of variables but allows the specification of additional attributes, such as type, length, format, etc. PROC SQL also unique in that it allows you to rename or “alias” variables.

 For more details, see our Comprehensive Guide To PROC SQL.

 When using the SQL procedure, the order in which variables are listed in the SELECT statement will establish the variable order for the resulting output dataset.

 proc sql outobs=5; create table bmi as select day, month, year, date, sales from sashelp.retail; run;

 Though the RETAIN statement can be used to order columns in a SAS dataset, its intended function of retaining values across data step iterations can make it a poor choice for this purpose.

 Instead, you can either use the FORMAT statement for data steps or the SELECT statement for PROC SQL as it has the same effect without compromising on the data.
 I would personally use and prefer the FORMAT statement to reorder the variable list.

 So, this was our side to reorder variables in a SAS dataset.
-We really hope that you must have found it useful.
-Moreover, if you have any other suggestion regarding other plagiarism tools then suggest us below the comment section.
+We really hope that you have found it useful.
+Moreover, if you have any other suggestions regarding other plagiarism tools then suggest us in the comment section.
 We would really take those lists in our further blog post.

 Thanks for reading!